Class 10 English Chapter 1 A Letter to God

 We have just moved house(see our new address above).
 This is our new home.
 Sarah has just about started going to school.
 We have admitted her to ‘Little Feet” as this is very close to our new home.

-I’m sitting here by the windows sill, writing to you.
-There is a slight drizzle outside and I’m reminded of the good times we had together in Bangalore last year.
+I’m sitting here by the windowsill, writing to you.
+There is a slight drizzle outside and I’m reminded of the good times we had together at Bangalore last year.

-The write has sent this to the reader.
+The writer has sent this to the reader.

 The writer sent it in the month of.